 Using your legal name as a business name

-There is no fee to register an ABN with the Australian Taxation Office but it can take a few weeks for your application to be processed.
+There is no fee to register an ABN with the Australian Taxation Office.

-Once you have an ABN issued by the ATO to your business name, you can then register your .com.au .
+Once you have an ABN issued by the ATO to your personal name, you can then register your .com.au in your personal name.

 Another way to acquire a .com.au or .net.au domain name without registering an ABN is to register a business name with the Office of Fair Trading in your State.
 You are able to register a .com.au, .net.au domain name with a BN certificate alone.

 Most new businesses will want to use a unique business or trading name.
 In the new world created by the Internet, choosing the right company or product name is a very important decision.
 It can determine both your business success and help you avoid costly legally hassles, when another business decides that your chosen name is infringing on their intellectual property, trademark or is too similar to their company name.
 Do some research and choose a unique trading name.

 Our advise is to research your proposed trading name.
 Go to

 and see if any similar names exist.
 If you find that your proposed company name is not registered by another party or not similar to any other registered company or business name, then you should then go to www.google.com.au and type in the proposed company name and look at the search results.
 Is there an existing company that has your proposed name or something confusingly similar?
 If the answer to this is YES, then you may want to consider choosing another name but if the answer is NO, then you should attempt to register without delay the .com version of your business name.